-In Trivette’s tenure, UNCG has reached the semifinals of the Southern Conference Championship six times.
-He has had six first-team All-SoCon singles selections, including two-time honoree and 2008 SoCon Player of the Year Alejandra Guerra, and nine first-team doubles teams picked.
-Eight have earned second-team all-league singles laurels under Trivette, while three doubles teams have earned second-team honors.
+As the women’s tennis coach, Trivette had seven first-team All-SoCon singles selections, including two-time honoree and 2008 SoCon Player of the Year, Guerra, and eight first-team doubles teams picked.
+Five have earned second-team all-league singles laurels under Trivette, while three doubles teams have earned second-team honors.
 UNCG has had at least one first-team singles and doubles selection in six of his last seven seasons.
 Trivette has also put three student-athletes on the SoCon All-Freshman Team since its inception in 2009, the third-most in the league in that span.

 2018 saw Trivette lead the Spartans to an 11-11 record and 4-3 in SoCon play.
 The Spartans were well represented on the All-SoCon teams, earning the SoCon’s Player of the Year in Connor Thompson, the second-straight season he has achieved the award of being the league’s best player.
 Joining Thompson on the first team was doubles teammate, Nico Grewe.
 Three more Spartans earned Second-Team All-SoCon Honors.
 Freshman Ollie Palmer was named Second Team Individual selection, as Marcus Vidgren and Logan Walker placed on the All-SoCon second team for doubles.
 Palmer also earned SoCon All-Freshman honors.